abinoda/rspec-best-practices/readme.md

 ## Optimize database queries

-  Test suites can be heavy to run.
-For optimal performance, don't load or create more data than necessary.
+  Large test suites can take a long time to run.
+Don't load or create more data than necessary.

 ```ruby
 describe User do